 SQL high availability solutions are designed to offer maximum uptime for server environments, which is great for any business that does not want to experience disruption and downtime.
-There are four SQL Server High Availability options: Master/Slave; Clustering; Mirroring and AlwaysOn Availability Group.
+There are four SQL Server High Availability options: Active/Passive; Clustering; Mirroring and AlwaysOn Availability Group.
 Each offers substantial benefits and helps ensure high availability.

 Log shipping offers a low cost opportunity for database high availability.

-The process involves recorded changes to a database (logs) being queued on a primary server.
-These logs are then transmitted at specified intervals and applied to the secondary server.
-This ensures that a 'warm' database is maintained and can be made available quickly should the primary database suddenly become unavailable.
+The process involves recorded changes to a database (logs) being queued on a primary (active) server.
+These logs are then transmitted at specified intervals and applied to the secondary (passive) server.
+This ensures that a 'warm' database is maintained and can be made available quickly should the active database suddenly become unavailable.

-With Log Shipping the failover is manual making it an ideal low cost option for situations where 100% uptime is not absolutely critical or where connection speeds between the primary and secondary servers are not sufficient for other options.
+With log shipping the failover is manual making it an ideal low cost option for situations where 100% uptime is not absolutely critical or where connection speeds between the active and passive servers are not sufficient for other options.

 The key limitation however with log shipping is that due to logs being queued for backup there is a window where data loss is possible.
 Where this is not acceptable we would advise you consider the other High Availability options.

 Protect your business from a hardware failure with SQL clustering, by removing any single point of failure, SQL clustering offers high availability with almost instant recovery times.
 We offer the most up to date versions of SQL for both Linux and Microsoft Windows, offering Standard and Enterprise editions depending on your needs.
 This allows you to get the latest features and innovations for your infrastructure.
 Discuss the differences with one of our solution architects to determine what would be right for your business.